 Dr. Charles Benbrook, the author of the paper mentioned above, notices that a significant portion of the epidemiological studies the EPA's conclusion was based on looking at large samples of professional agricultural workers, who usually spray pesticides from inside the closed cabin of a tractor or airplane, rarely handling the solution without protective gear.

-On the other hand, most of the people claiming adverse health effects from herbicides are small scale users, like groundskeepers and homeowners who apply the solution from hand-held pumps.
+On the other hand, most of the people claiming adverse health effects from herbicides like Roundup are small-scale users, like groundskeepers and homeowners who apply the solution from hand-held pumps.

-During a litigation trial brought against Monsanto by a groundskeeper suffering from Non-Hodgkin's Lymphoma, it came to light that the company was actively pursuing ways in which to influence the scientific community into a favorable opinion of their product.
+During a litigation trial brought against Monsanto by a groundskeeper suffering from Non-Hodgkin's Lymphoma, it came to light that the company actively influenced the scientific community into a favorable opinion of their product.

-In a series of confidential Emails, Monsanto employs talked about "shadow writing" papers that scientists un-affiliated with the industry would later claim as their own.
+In a series of confidential emails, Monsanto employees talked about "shadow writing" papers that unaffiliated scientists would claim as their own.

 The EPA itself came under scrutiny when it was found that some of the messages were addressed to agency officials, which raises serious concerns about the impartiality of their 2015 assessment.